Evolution Education Trust PhD Studentships

 Identify a project

-Identify a project or projects that interest you by browsing our FindAPhD feed for the list of available Evolution Education Trust PhD projects, then follow the guidance below.
+Identify a project or projects that interest you by browsing our FindAPhD feed for available Evolution Education Trust PhD projects, then follow the guidance below.

 - Candidates are strongly encouraged to discuss projects directly with the lead supervisor before submitting an application.